 - Maximizing Engagement

-Similar to the conversion calculation, for each branch we aim to optimize the total engaged trips instead of total engagement.
-To do this we give an engagement score to each branch and try to maximize that score instead of total click or email opens of the branch.
+Similar to the conversion calculation, for each branch, we aim to optimize the total engaged trips instead of the total engagement.
+To do this, we give an engagement score to each branch and try to maximize that score instead of the total click or email opens of the branch.

 Engagement Score = ((BTC+ 1/10(BTO))/Total Branch Trips)*100

 The engagement score allows us to optimize for the best-performing branch, which might not necessarily be the branch with the most clicks or most email open.

 If this approach does not suit your use case or expectation, please reach out to us at email@example.com

 - Maximizing the combination of Engagement and Conversion

 For each branch, we combine Branch CVR and Engagement score with emphasis on branch CVR as we believe fetching conversions is more important than generating engagement.
 So the Maximized metric, in this case, becomes Branch CVR + 1/10( Engagement Score)